pkesist/buildpal/Documentation/index.rst

 ========

 * **Easy setup**
-    No additional files, other than Distribuild Server, are needed on the slave machines.
+    No additional files, other than BuildPal Server, are needed on the slave machines.
 All required files will be automatically transferred on-demand.
 This includes compiler executable, system headers, precompiled headers etc.

 * **Build consistency**
-    DistriBuild takes special care to produce object files which are equivalent (for all intents and purposes) to the files which would be produced on local compilation.
+    BuildPal takes special care to produce object files which are equivalent (for all intents and purposes) to the files which would be produced on local compilation.

 * **Remote preprocessing**
-    Distribuild does not preprocess headers on the local machine.
+    BuildPal does not preprocess headers on the local machine.
     Instead, all headers required by a source file are collected and transfered to the slave [#f1]_ .

 * **PCH support**
-    DistriBuild supports precompiled headers.
+    BuildPal supports precompiled headers.
 Precompiled headers are created locally, on the client machine and are transferred on-demand to specific slave nodes.

 Requirements
 ============

-DistriBuild Server and Manager are written and tested with Python 3.3.
+BuildPal Server and Manager are written and tested with Python 3.3.
 It *will not* work with Python 2.x.
 It *might* work with Python 3.0 - 3.2

 Quick-start
 ===========